philiprein/macos-setup/README.md

 ### Step 5: Homebrew Formulae, Casks, Mac App Store Apps & VSCode Extensions

 [Homebrew](https://brew.sh) is a package manager for macOS that allows you to install and update command line tools and applications.
 To install Homebrew, use [5a_homebrew.sh](./5a_homebrew.sh).
-Before running the script, it makes sense to give the Terminal application full disk access (System Settings -> Privacy & Security -> Full Disk Access), otherwise it will constantly ask you for permission to access different folders.
 This script checks if Homebrew was already installed.
 If not, it installs it.
 On Apple Silicon Macs, it appends the default Homebrew shell environment to `.zprofile` and `.bash_profile` to make sure that the default installation prefix `/opt/homebrew` is in your `$PATH`.

-[`mas`](https://github.com/mas-cli/mas) is a command line interface for the Mac App Store that allows you to install and update applications from the Mac App Store using the command line.
+To be able to run the next script in your current shell environment, run `eval "$(/opt/homebrew/bin/brew shellenv)"` after Homebrew has been successfully installed.

-[5b_apps.sh](./5b_apps.sh) will install the Homebrew formulae, casks, Mac App Store apps, and VSCode extensions specified in the [Brewfile](./etc/Brewfile) using `brew bundle install`.
+[5b_apps.sh](./5b_apps.sh) will install the Homebrew formulae, casks, Mac App Store applications, and VSCode extensions specified in the [Brewfile](./etc/Brewfile) using `brew bundle install`.
 Be sure to customize the brewfile to your liking.
+To install Mac App Store applications, the `mas` formula is required. [`mas`](https://github.com/mas-cli/mas) is a command line interface for the Mac App Store that allows you to install and update applications from the Mac App Store using the command line. `mas` can only install applications you previously installed using your Apple ID.

 ### Step 6: MacOS System Settings

 In this step, we will adapt the macOS system settings to our liking.
 We will do this using the script [6a_system_settings.sh](./6a_system_settings.sh) which changes some of the system settings using the `defaults` command.
+Before running the script, make sure you give the Terminal application full disk access (System Settings -> Privacy & Security -> Full Disk Access) and allow it to control your computer (System Settings -> Privacy & Security -> Accessability), otherwise some of the customisations will not work.

 The script is structured according to the macOS system settings.
 As it reflects my personal preferences, I recommend that you adapt it to your own before running it.
 For reasons of maintainability, this script only changes the settings where my personal preference differs from the default state.
-If you are missing settings you would like to change, have a look at my [macos-settings](https://github.com/philiprein/macos-settings) repository.
+If you miss any settings you would like to change, have a look at my [macos-settings](https://github.com/philiprein/macos-settings) repository.

-Before running the script, make sure you give the Terminal application full disk access (System Settings -> Privacy & Security -> Full Disk Access) and allow it to control your computer (System Settings -> Privacy & Security -> Accessability), otherwise some of the customisations will not work.

 After running the script, restart your Mac for the settings to take effect.
 Some settings are not easily scriptable without disabling System Integrity Protection (SIP), so I made a list of settings to be adjusted manually in [6b_system_settings_manual.md](./6b_system_settings_manual.md).